dogsheep/twitter-to-sqlite/README.md

     $ twitter-to-sqlite user-timeline twitter.db --screen_name=cleopaws

+Twitter's API only returns up to around 3,200 tweets for most user accounts, but you may find that it returns all available tweets for your own user account.

 ## Retrieving Twitter followers

 The `followers` command retrieves details of every follower of the specified account.
 You can use it to retrieve your own followers, or you can pass a screen_name to pull the followers for another account.